iron-fish/ironfish/ironfish-cli/STYLE_GUIDE.md

 ### Arguments
 Arguments are the basic way to provide input for a command.
 While flags are generally preferred, they are sometimes unnecessary in cases where there is only 1 argument, or the arguments are obvious and in an obvious order.

-In the case of `ironfish chain:power`, we can specify the account we want to give access to with an argument.
+In the case of `ironfish chain:power`, we can specify the block sequence we want to determine the network mining power  with an argument.
+We can also specify how many blocks back to look to average the mining power with a flag.

 ```bash
 ironfish chain:power 5432 --blocks 20